-This post is a continually updated list of important communications on our paper in Brain entitled “Improving working memory performance in brain-injured patients using hypnotic suggestion." and my comments to each of them.
+This post is a continually updated list of important communications on research following our paper in Brain entitled “Improving working memory performance in brain-injured patients using hypnotic suggestion.”

 - Oxford University Blog: A summary for the general public.
 It includes a back-of-the-envelope estimation of how much you should update your belief based on this study alone.